IanLuan/IanLuan/README.md

-# Ian Oliveira - Software Engineer
+# Ian Luan - Software Engineer

 Software engineer with a degree in Computer Science from the Federal University of Sergipe.
 I lead frontend development for healthcare applications that impact millions of users.
 My work focuses on performance, accessibility, and scalability, leveraging modern technologies such as React, Next.js, Vue, and TypeScript.
 I translate technical challenges into efficient solutions, driving team performance and delivering high-quality value.